martin-agustian/workflow-automation-backend/readme.md

         'PORT': '5432',
     }
 }
+you can modify it based on your default connection in settings.py

-STEP 2 Run Migration :
+Step 2: Run Migrations :
-python manage.py makemigrations
-python manage.py migrate
+1. Run "python manage.py makemigrations" on terminal to create migration file
+2. Run "python manage.py migrate" on terminal to create migration table and structure in database

 STEP 3 Setup Zapier :

-STEP 4 Update Zapier Url :
+Step 4: Update the Zapier URL :
-go to .env.example -> rename to .env -> set ZAPIER_URL value to your zapier url hook value
+1. Rename .env.example to .env
+2. Set the ZAPIER_URL value to your Zapier webhook URL

 STEP 5 Run Project :
-python manage.py runserver
+Run "python manage.py runserver" on terminal